-- Business car loans.
-Business car loan come with payments structured around your business’ cash flow, and some don’t even require a deposit.
+Business car loans come with payments structured around your business’s cash flow, and some don’t even require a deposit.

-But, 144-month loans aren’t for everyone.
+But 12-year car loans aren’t for everyone — that’s a long time for interest to add up.
 If you know what you’re getting into and understand the risks, you may be able to finance an exotic luxury car for far less than you would have paid in cash or with a smaller loan.

 How to compare exotic car financing

-Beyond loan term, fees and repayment options, you’ll want to keep an eye out for loans that have these features:
+Beyond loan term, fees and repayment options, you’ll want to keep an eye out for:

-- Secured or unsecured.
-Do you want to can use your new luxury car as collateral to get a lower rate, or pay a little extra to avoid losing your exotic wheels?
+Secured or unsecured.
+Do you want to use your new luxury car as collateral to get a lower rate, or pay a little extra to avoid losing your exotic wheels?

 How to apply

-- Personal information, including your name, Social Security number and proof of identity
+Personal information.
+This includes you name, Social Security number, credit score and proof of identity.

-- Employment information, including your income, your employer and the length of your employment
+Employment information.
+Be prepared to provide details about your income, employer and the length of your employment.

 Since you’re borrowing a large amount, your credit score needs to be high with a near-perfect payment history.
 Lenders are unlikely to extend a loan to someone whose score and history don’t reflect upstanding financial decisions.